Efficient Data-Driven Optimization with Noisy Data: Decision-Making with Noisy Data

 which is in direct contradiction with the feasibility inequality (\ref{eq:dro:feasibility-inflated}) as $r'<r$ which establishes our inequality (\ref{eq:dro-uniform-inequality-rho}) as $\rho>0$ was arbitrary. \end{proof}

-Inequality (\ref{eq:dro:feasibility}) indicates that any formulation in our family is feasible.
-Furthermore, inequalities (\ref{eq:dro:feasibility-inflated}) and (\ref{eq:dro:optimality-inflated}) argue that any regular formulation is dominated by members of our optimal family for all parameters $0<\delta\leq \delta'$ with $0<\delta'$ sufficiently small.
-The previous theorem hence indicates that our family dominates any regular formulation in terms of balancing the desire for small out-of-sample disappointment as well as minimal budget costs under Assumption \ref{ass:dro-uc}.
-Finally, we remark that Assumption \ref{ass:dro-uc} is rather mild and is already satisfied when the loss function $\ell : Z\times \Xi\to\Re$ is merely bounded and uniformly continuous.
+Inequality (\ref{eq:dro:feasibility}) guarantees that any formulation in our family is feasible.
+Inequalities (\ref{eq:dro:feasibility-inflated}) and (\ref{eq:dro:optimality-inflated}) guarantee that any other feasible regular formulation is dominated (modulo the small constant $3\epsilon>0$) by members of our efficient family for all parameters $0<\delta\leq \delta'$ with $0<\delta'$ sufficiently small.
+The previous theorem hence indicates that our family dominates any regular formulation in terms of balancing the desire for small out-of-sample disappointment as well as minimal bias under Assumption \ref{ass:dro-uc} and are thus {efficient}.
+Additionally, we remark here that our focus on the asymptotic guarantees (\ref{eq:dro:feasibility}) and (\ref{eq:dro:feasibility-inflated}) and long term out-of-sample costs allows us to consider a much stronger sense of efficiency than classical minimax efficiency \citep{lehmann2006theory}. {Minimax efficiency would amount here to guaranteeing that \( \lim_{N\to\infty} \tilde c(\tilde z(P_N'), P_N') - \lim_{N\to\infty} c^\delta(\tilde z^\delta(P_N'), P_N')\geq 0 \) when the noisy data is generated by \textit{some distribution} $P'\in \mc P$.
+Guarantee (\ref{eq:dro:optimality-inflated}) is much stronger in that we have \( \lim_{N\to\infty} \tilde c(\tilde z(P_N'), P_N') - \lim_{N\to\infty} c^\delta(\tilde z^\delta(P_N'), P_N')\geq -3\epsilon \) for \textit{any distribution} $P'\in \mc P$.}